This activity is intended for healthcare providers delivering care to women and their families.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The ObG Project.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-ACOG has reaffirmed its committee opinion (2019) regarding additional testing following detection of dense breasts on mammography.
-While ACOG states unequivocally that healthcare professionals comply with all laws, evidence is lacking as to clinical utility and improved outcomes with additional screening and testing.
+ACOG reaffirmed its committee opinion (2020) regarding additional testing following detection of dense breasts on mammography in response to a proposed FDA rule of that year (see below).
+The final FDA rule is expected to be released by the end of 2022.
+Currently, ACOG states unequivocally that healthcare professionals comply with all laws, evidence is lacking as to clinical utility and improved outcomes with additional screening and testing.

 Therefore, currently ACOG

 …does not recommend routine use of alternative or adjunctive tests to screening mammography in women with dense breasts who are asymptomatic and have no additional risk factors.

 The College strongly supports additional research to identify more effective screening methods that will enhance meaningful improvements in cancer outcomes for women with dense breasts and minimize false-positive screening results.

 There are multiple states that do have laws requiring breast density notification after mammography, while some states do not necessarily require notification, but do require effort be made to inform and educate.
 The government, in the funding bill (February 2019) directed the FDA to ensure, at a minimum, language in mammography reports that includes